What is the Excavator’s Operating Weight

 Hydraulic capacity is a point at which excavators run out of hydraulic power or stalls.

-Tipping capacity is a point at which the excavator begins to tip or lift off the ground.
+Tipping capacity is the point at which the excavator begins to tip or lift off the ground.

 Leave a Reply